 Theatre Faculty & Improv Troupe Director, Mr. McNeilly graduated with a BFA from the Professional Acting Studio at Ohio University.
 He has been a Guest Artist in Theatre at UCLA, USC, Cal Poly: Pomona, UC: Santa Barbara, University of Washington and at LSU, and of course, at Carroll College.
 He was a professional actor in Hollywood acting in over 40 productions, with the Mark Taper Forum, the John Ford Theatre, the Kennedy Center in Washington, D.C., the Theatre Exchange, and appeared in movies, television, commercials and was a Mighty Carson Art Player with Johnny Carson.

 His company Mimeprov has performed his original works JUNGLE LIFE and THE LOST JOURNALS OF LEWIS AND CLARK, and still performs locally in the Helena area.
 He wrote THE PIRATE PLAY which premiered at Carroll in 2009, and was recently performed at Venture Theatre in Billings.
-For the last 15 summers he has guided fly fishers down the Smith River and lost no one to date.

 Courses Taught: Acting: Improvisation, Acting: Advanced Methods, Stage Combat.